Pradumnasaraf/DevOps/Docker/README.md

 or

-- Create a file with password and then pass the path in the stack `file:`
+- Create a file with a password and then pass the path in the stack `file:`

 ```yaml
 services: